Extremal digraphs for open neighbourhood location-domination and identifying codes

 \section{Introduction}

 We consider extremal questions regarding the open neighbourhood location-domination problem on directed graphs (digraphs for short).
 This problem is part of the area of identification problems in discrete structures (such as graphs, digraphs or hypergraphs).
 In this type of problems, one wishes to uniquely determine some elements of the structure (usually the vertices or the edges) by means of a solution set (of vertices, edges or substructures), in the sense that each element to be distinguished is covered by a unique subset of the solution.
-This type of problems has been studied under various names and in different contexts such as \emph{separating systems}, \emph{discriminating codes}, or \emph{test collections}, see for example~\cite{BS07,B72,CCCHL08,HY14,MS85,R61}.
+Problems of this kind have been studied under various names and in different contexts such as \emph{separating systems}, \emph{discriminating codes}, or \emph{test collections}, see for example~\cite{BS07,B72,CCCHL08,HY14,MS85,R61}.
 They have many applications to various domains such as biological testing~\cite{MS85}, threat detection in facilities~\cite{UTS04} or fault diagnosis in computer networks~\cite{KCL98,R93}.